Ryan Wallman talks copy

 That aside, what really annoys me about content marketing is the notion that every business needs to crank out content for the sake of, well, cranking out content.
 Some content marketers seem to think that quantity trumps quality – to the point that the content itself almost becomes irrelevant.
 That’s just silly, in my opinion.

-Q. Can you give me an example of a campaign or some content which you really admired when you first saw it?
+Can you give me an example of some content you remember admiring?

-I’ll give you a healthcare example that blew me away recently, called ‘The Hardest Crossword’.
+I’ll give you a healthcare example that blew me away, called ‘The Hardest Crossword’.

 It was a crossword that ran in The New York Times but was based on the experience of an actual patient with Alzheimer’s disease.
 It was used to promote the Alzheimer’s Foundation of America: